ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-8-1.md

-Chapter 8: Evaluating the Effectiveness of Cross-Cultural Conflict Management: Metrics for Measuring and Evaluating the Effectiveness of Cross-Cultural Conflict Management
+Metrics for Measuring and Evaluating the Effectiveness of Cross-Cultural Conflict Management
 ===========================================================================================================================================================================

 Evaluating the effectiveness of cross-cultural conflict management is essential for continuous improvement and growth.
 In this chapter, we will explore various metrics that can be used to measure and evaluate the effectiveness of cross-cultural conflict management.